Georgios-Iasonidis/Unity-Horror-Game-by-Georgios-Iasonidis/README.md

 ## Notes

-- This project is presented as an educational Unity game project.
+- This project is presented as an educational Unity game project and a lot of assets and sound effects were taken by searching on the internet and they are not mine.
 - The game is available on itch.io.
 - The repository may contain scripts, animations, scenes, audio, and supporting Unity resources based on the current project structure.